tkhabia/Insurance-charges-prediction/README.md

 # Insurance-Claim-Prediction
-In this Data set we are Predicting the Insurance Claim by each user, Machine Learning algorithms for Regression analysis are used and Data Visualization are also performed to support Analysis.
+In this Data set we are Predicting the Insurance Claim charges by each user, Machine Learning algorithms for Regression analysis are used.

 # Content
 This is "Sample Insurance Claim Prediction Dataset" which based on "[Medical Cost Personal Datasets][1]" to update sample value on top.